It’s all about love.

 If you're open to a lab-grown diamond, you can check out brands like With Clarity.

-Prioritize recycled and fair trade metals.
+Prioritize recycled and fair trade metals in your wedding ring

 A single wedding ring can produce up to 20 tons of waste.
 Mining for precious metals can produce toxic by-product that often contaminates groundwater — killing fish and making land unusable for irrigation.
 The dirty water often ends up in our oceans.